MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 Note that you can only set four data breakpoints at any given time and it is up to you to make sure that you are aligning your data correctly or you won’t trigger the breakpoint (words must end in addresses divisible by 2, dwords must be divisible by 4, and quadwords by 0 or 8).

+7. Restart code execution on the target system by typing the **go** command **g**.

+12. Step through the code line-by-line by typing the **p** command or pressing F10 until you reach the following end of the [*AddDevice*](https://msdn.microsoft.com/library/windows/hardware/ff540521) routine.
+The Brace character “}” will be highlighted as shown.

 7.  **&lt;- On the host system**